LazyRen/LazyRen.github.io/_posts/devlog/Concurrent Programming/2019-12-17-art-of-multiprocessor-programming-summary.md

 ### Fine-Grained Synchronization

 * Split object into *independently-synchronized components*
-  * Instedad of using a single lock
+  * Instead of using a single lock
   * Methods conflict when they access...
     * The same component
     * At the same time